kiyoon/detectron2_predict_multigpu/README.md

 # Overview
-Prodict object detection on big dataset.
+Prodict object detection on big video dataset.
 It splits the job to multiple GPUs, but note that it does NOT use multiple GPUs to predict a single image.
 For example, if you have 4 GPUs, you have to open 4 terminals and run like this.

 ```bash